 Term Description ADD Card Advanced Digital Display Card.
-ADD Card provides digital display options for an Intel Graphics Controller that supports ADD cards (has DVOs multiplexed with AGP interface).
-The card is keyed like an AGP 4x card and plugs into an AGP connector.
-It will not work with an Intel Graphics Controller that implements Intel® SDVO.
+Provides digital display options for an Intel Graphics Controller that supports ADD cards (have DVOs multiplexed with AGP interface).
+Keyed like an AGP 4x card and plugs into an AGP connector.
+Will not work with an Intel Graphics Controller that implements Intel® SDVO.
 ADD2 Card Advanced Digital Display Card - 2 nd Generation.
-This card provides digital display options for an Intel graphics controller that supports ADD2 cards.
-It plugs into an x16 PCI Express connector but uses the multiplexed SDVO interface.
-It will not work with an Intel Graphics Controller that supports Intel [®] DVO and ADD cards.
-Core The internal base logic in the (G)MCH CRT Cathode Ray Tube DBI Dynamic Bus Inversion DDR2 A second generation Double Data Rate SDRAM memory technology DMI (G)MCH-Intel® ICH7 Direct Media Interface DVI Digital Video Interface.
+Provides digital display options for an Intel graphics controller that supports ADD2 cards.
+Plugs into an x16 PCI Express connector but utilizes the multiplexed SDVO interface.
+Will not work with an Intel Graphics Controller that supports Intel® DVO and ADD cards.
+Chipset / Root - Complex Used in this specification to refer to one or more hardware components that connect processor complexes to the I/O and memory subsystems.
+The chipset may include a variety of integrated devices.
+Core The internal base logic in the (G)MCH CPU Refers to the processors.
+CRT Cathode Ray Tube DBI Dynamic Bus Inversion DDR2 A second generation Double Data Rate SDRAM memory technology DMI (G)MCH-Intel® ICH7 Direct Media Interface DVI Digital Video Interface.
 Specification that defines the connector and interface for digital displays.
-FSB Front Side Bus.
-It is synonymous with Host or processor bus Full Reset Full reset is when PWROK is de-asserted.
+DVMT Dynamic Video Memory Technology FSB Front Side Bus, synonymous with Host or processor bus Full Reset Full reset is when PWROK is deasserted.
 Warm reset is when both RSTIN# and PWROK are asserted.
-GMCH Graphics Memory Controller Hub component that contains the processor interface, DRAM controller, and Display port.
+GMCH Graphics Memory Controller Hub component that contains the processor interface, DRAM controller, display interfaces, integrated graphics device, and x16 PCI Express port (typically the external graphics interface).
 It communicates with the I/O controller hub (Intel® ICH7) over the DMI interconnect.
-In this document, GMCH refers to the Intel® 82946GZ GMCH. НДМІ High Definition Multimedia Interface.
-HDMI supports standard, enhanced, or high-definition video, plus multi-channel digital audio on a single cable.
-It transmits all ATSC HDTV standards and supports 8-channel digital audio, with bandwidth to spare for future requirements and enhancements (additional details available through http://www.hdmi.org/) Host This term is used synonymously with processor.
-INTx An interrupt request signal where X stands for interrupts A, B, C and D. IOQ In Order Queue Intel® ICH7 ICH7 is the Seventh generation I/O Controller Hub component that contains additional functionality compared to previous ICHx components, The ICH7 component contains the primary PCI interface, LPC interface, USB2, SATA, ATA-100 and other I/O functions.
+HAW Host Address Width.
+This refers to the maximum host physical address that can be accessed by a given processor / root-complex implementation.
+The host BIOS typically reports the host system address map.
+Host This term is used synonymously with processor HPA Host Physical Address IGD Internal Graphics Device Intel [®] ICH7 Seventh generation I/O Controller Hub component that contains additional functionality compared to previous Intel® ICHs, The Intel® I/O Controller Hub 7 component contains the primary PCI interface, LPC interface, USB2, SATA, ATA-100 and other I/O functions.
 It communicates with the (G)MCH over a proprietary interconnect called DMI.
-IGD Internal Graphics Device
+For this (G)MCH, the term Intel® ICH refers to Intel® ICH7.